saaltone/SANNet/README.md

 SANNet is written on Java and has been built from group up starting from implementation of matrix library and functions.

 ## Layers, activation and loss functions
 Framework provides vanilla feedforward layer, recurrent layers (simple recurrent layer, LSTM layer, Graves LSTM layer, GRU layer) and convolutional layers (convolutional layer, max / average pooling layer).
 It supports multiple layer activation functions and loss functions for output layer.
-Additionally there are multiple initialization methods for weight parameters like Xavier/He/Lecun uniform and normal initializations.
+Additionally there are multiple initialization methods for weight parameters like Xavier / He / LeCun uniform and normal initializations.

 ## Optimization
 Framework implements most typically used optimization methods starting from basic vanilla gradient descent up to more sofisticated parameter optimization methods such as Adam and AMSGrad.